-Mini golf is one of those activities that’s fun for the whole family, and it’s just as easy to play indoors as it is out.
-From putt putt courses that boast realistic forest settings, to ranges with whimsical fantasy villages and windmills, these spectacular spots are designed for all ages.
+Miniature golf is one of those activities that’s fun for the whole family, and it’s just as easy to play indoors as it is out at these nearby Seattle mini golf places.
+From putt putt courses that boast realistic forest settings to miniature golf ranges with whimsical fantasy villages and windmills, these spectacular spots are designed for all ages.
 Swing on in to one of the best miniature golf courses Seattle has to offer.

 Interbay Golf Center